flenniken/collections/docs/collection-maker.md

 ...
 ~~~

+__Convert MOV to Mp4__

+Live videos are optional.
+Delete any `.mov` files you do not want to
+keep.
+Look at them in the finder and drag the ones you don't want to
+the trash.

-If you only have a video, make a jpg preview by extracting a frame
+If you only have a video, make a jpg preview file by extracting a
-with the free Frame Grabber application on the iPhone.
+frame with the free Frame Grabber application on the iPhone and
+renaming it to the standard naming.

 Convert the remaining `.mov` files to `.mp4`.

-Browsers play mp4 more
+♫ Note: We convert mov to mp4 because browsers play mp4 more reliably.
-reliably.
-The conversion keeps the Live Photo soundtrack.

 ~~~
 scripts/convert-live-videos tmp/$cnum